 SEO is another key way to get the word out about your product online.
 Again, a no-go with Etsy.
 Without this strategic inbound opportunity, you are essentially banking on how Etsy chooses to show your listings and how users are searching for products.

-3. Etsy vs. Website: Fees add up and cut into your profits
+3. Etsy and Instagram: Etsy fees add up and cut into your profits

 To put this in perspective, let’s say that you sell twenty items in a month at the price of $20 a piece, and each product costs $5 to ship.
 You would be charged $20 in transaction fees, an additional $5 for shipping, and $12 in checkout fees.